ljsinclair/featurebase-docs/README.md

 ## Navigation

-By default any page with a `title` will automatically appear in navigation regardless of subfolders.

-Page order in the tree is governed by YAML at the top of each page.
+Navigation ignores the folder structure, instead it will automatically insert any page with YAML `title` into the tree.

+You need to add some more YAML to make the page appear in the correct place.

+### Three levels of navigation

 Theme supports 3 levels: